 Karen Strung (Radboud University)

 About WOA: Women in Operator Algebras 2018

 The WOA: Women in Operator Algebras workshop will take place at the Banff International Research Station, in Banff, Canada, 4-9 November 2018.
-The workshop is partially supported by NSF-HRD 1500481 – AWM ADVANCE grant.
+The workshop is partially supported by NSF-HRD 1500481 – AWM ADVANCE grant and the Compositio Foundation.